AnkushSinghGandhi/0ne-Month-DSA/1) Array and Strings/README.md

 🎯 Concept:
 Divide and Conquer (just like Merge Sort).

-Choose a pivot (one element).
+1) Choose a pivot (one element).

-Partition array:
+2) Partition array:

-Elements smaller than pivot → left
+   a) Elements smaller than pivot → left

-Elements bigger than pivot → right
+   b) Elements bigger than pivot → right

-Recursively sort left and right parts.
+3) Recursively sort left and right parts.

 In short: Pick a pivot → put it in right place → sort smaller parts.